CSBSJU/CSCI-130/files/labs/Lab04/Lab-I.md

    \newpage

-1. Use **File Explorer** to navigate to the folder containing the final version of your program `PasswordCracking_Part1` in your lab folder.
-Copy and paste this program in the same folder, and then right-click on the copy to rename it as `PasswordCracking_Part2`.
-Launch VS Express and use it to open the program `PasswordCracking_Part2`.
+1. Use **File Explorer** to navigate to your lab folder.
+Copy and paste the folder `PasswordCracking_Part1`, and then right-click on the copy to rename it as `PasswordCracking_Part2`.
+Launch VS Express and use it to open the project `PasswordCracking_Part2`.

-   Enhance your program so that instead of outputting just the alphabet size, it outputs the search space size as well.
+   Enhance your project so that instead of outputting just the alphabet size, it outputs the search space size as well.
 To do this, first recall the equation for computing the search space size,